+On February 3, 2025, we completed the acquisition of O.C.
+Cluss Lumber, a lumber and building supplies provider in southwestern Pennsylvania, western Maryland and northern West Virginia.

-On February 1, 2023, the Company acquired certain assets and the operations of Noltex for approximately \$83.0 million, subject to customary and other purchase price adjustments.
-The accounting for this business combination has not been completed at the date of this filing given the proximity of the acquisition date.
+The accounting for these business combinations has not been completed at the date of this filing given the proximity of the acquisition date.